-Since 2006, human rights have been an integral part of our Business Principles.
+Human rights have been an integral part of our Business Principles, which have been our code of conduct, since 2006.

 The UN Guiding Principles on Business and Human Rights have served as a fundamental guide to foster the guarantee of and respect for people's fundamental rights and, specifically, with regard to privacy and freedom of expression.